 Narm/Narm Charm: Some players believe the songs fall under one or the other.
 The main point of contention seems to be the lyrics, with certain verses sounding either cheesy or awkward in grammatical structure as if the lyricist was not a native English speaker.
 A rumor amongst the fan base is that Fennel's song in particular attempted to invoke this.

 Player Punch: Quite a few, actually.
 There's the artist Pablo, and in the hero ending when Savory jumps in the way of a shot meant for Dandelion.
-The second case is made even more sad as it seemingly leaves Basil in a depression so severe that he's found living under a bridge in the year after mode.
+The biggest one is probably finding Basil depressed and living under a bridge in the post-game, if only because it's unavoidable, and happens in every ending.

 The entire game could have been a deconstruction of the amnesiatic hero cliche, and the game already did in some ways by allowing players to choose Vanilla's history at one point, not to mention avoiding having him be a powerful warrior all along.